-To enable OAuth support for your client application, you must first register your application by providing an application name.
-For code and implicit grant types, you have to provide a callback URL.
+To enable OAuth support for your client application, you must first register your application.
 Follow the instructions below to add a new application.

 - Expand the Inbound Authentication Configuration section and then expand OAuth/OpenID Connect Configuration.
 Click Configure.

 Fill in the form that appears.
 For the Allowed Grant Types you can disable the ones you do not require or wish to block.